Dom19740/Test-5000-Logic/README.md

 - **Dynamic Player Setup**: Add players at the start of the game with unique color coding.
 - **Real-Time Score Tracking**: Enter scores, faults, and zeros for players.
 The app keeps running totals and enforces game rules like penalties for faults/zeros.
-- **Handle Custom Total Removals**: Deals with a custom rule, whereby if one players running total matches that of a previous players, the latter running total is removed from the score board.
-- **Final Round Logic**: Automatically detects when a player reaches 5000 points and initiates the final round.
-- **Interactive Game Log**: Displays a running log of events during the game (e.g., faults, penalties, total removals).
-- **Custom Styling with Bootstrap**: Uses a clean, responsive design for an intuitive user experience.

-## Usage

-# 5000 Game Score Pad

-A Flask-based web app for tracking scores in the dice game 5000 (or Farkle).
-The app manages player scores, handles faults and penalties, and determines the winner based on custom rules.

-The app was built in **1 day**, transitioning from a plain Python implementation to a basic Flask app with minimum Bootstrap-styled HTML.

-## Features

-- **Dynamic Player Setup**: Add players at the start of the game with unique color coding.
-- **Real-Time Score Tracking**: Enter scores, faults, and zeros for players.
-The app keeps running totals and enforces game rules like penalties for faults/zeros.
 - **Handle Curtom Total Removals**: Deals with a custom rule, whereby if one players running total matches that of a previous players, the latter running total is removed from the score board.
 - **Final Round Logic**: Automatically detects when a player reaches 5000 points and initiates the final round.
 - **Interactive Game Log**: Displays a running log of events during the game (e.g., faults, penalties, total removals).